 Before your application can be submitted, there are a number of steps you may need to follow, including:

 Once you’ve gathered all of these details in one place, you’re ready to start your probate application.
-You can find out more about the information you need to apply for probate here.
+You can find out what information you need to apply for probate.

-It usually takes somewhere between one and eight weeks to apply for a grant of probate without a will.
+If the deceased person hasn't left a will, or their will cannot be found or verified, it usually takes somewhere between one and eight weeks to apply for a grant of probate without it.
+Usually, when the estate is in intestacy, it's a longer process.

-If you’re the spouse of the person who died and already know a lot about the assets in their estate, your application could be prepared and sent to the probate registry within a couple of weeks.
+If you’re the spouse or civil partner of the person who died and already know a lot about the assets in their estate, your application could be prepared and sent to the probate registry within a couple of weeks.

 Once your application has been submitted to the probate registry, it takes between 3-6 weeks for it to be approved – sometimes longer if the estate is particularly complex.
 Unfortunately, there isn’t much that you or your probate solicitors can do to speed up this part of the process.